-The innovative, two-level Health Sciences Simulation Suite at the College of Mount St. Joseph complements classroom and clinical learning.
+The innovative, two-level Health Sciences Simulation Suite at Mount St. Joseph University complements classroom and clinical learning.

 We've expanded labs and classrooms in a section of Aquinas Hall, incorporating new technology that will take you to the next level of excellence in health sciences.

 Simulation suite, level one

 Wired with state-of-the-art technology, our two expanded Level I labs model typical hospital rooms with beds, overbed tables and beside cabinets.
 Each lab has a working sink, oxygen and suction.